-Most Internet users make use of a web browser for all Internet related tasks.
+Most Internet users on the desktop make use of a web browser for all Internet related tasks.
 They hang out on Facebook or Twitter, browse shopping websites, download files to their system, watch videos on YouTube, or do online banking.

 While that is perfectly fine for most, some may want to improve security for Internet activities that they consider critical.
 This may include online banking or shopping websites, but also visiting websites that you do not trust.

-The program is using Oracle's Virtualbox virtualization environment for its core, which will be installed on the system if not installed already.
-This is also the core reason why the file size of the installer is 630 Megabytes currently considering that VirtualBox is included in the distribution.
+The program uses Oracle's Virtualbox virtualization environment for its core, which will be installed on the system if not installed already.
+It should not come as a surprise that the size of the installer is 630 Megabytes currently considering that VirtualBox is included in the distribution.

-You can customize the installation by selecting the Expert mode option.
-Here you can define several settings, including whether or not clipboard data can be copied to and from the virtual browser, whether or not files can be uploaded or downloaded, and what kind of data you want to store persistently.
+You can customize the installation by selecting the Expert mode; here you can define several settings, including whether or not clipboard data can be copied to and from the virtual browser, whether or not files can be uploaded or downloaded, and what kind of data you want to store persistently.
 You may add proxy and DNS information, and decide whether to allow printing or not.

 To put this in perspective, Firefox 17.0.9 was released in September 2013.
 The latest version is Firefox 24.0.2 ESR.

 If you check the IceWeasel website for Windows, you will notice that the latest version of the browser has been released in September as well.
 This means that it is not the fault of Browser in a Box that the version has not been updated.